 Angkor Wat was the first temple we saw, at stupid o’clock in the morning.
 I wasn’t convinced by mum’s idea to get up at like 4 o’clock in the morning but it was so cool to drive through the dark in a Tuk Tuk and when the sun rose I couldn’t believe my eyes.
 It was like something out of a movie.
 I hate it that she’s always right.

 We walked past a lake covered in lilies that were opening up as we went by – thanks to Mother Nature’s wizardry.
 Inside the temple, monks were offering blessings and we had cool red bracelets given to us that we have to wear until they fall off for luck.

 There were also these super long, columned hallways filled with amazing Bas Reliefs (wall carvings) that stretched forever.

-I did find it a bit upsetting though because there were loads of stupid tourists riding elephants across the bridge and through the gates like they were royalty.
+I did find it a bit upsetting though because there were loads of stupid tourists riding elephants across the bridge and through the gates like they were kings.
 The evil King of the Ding Dongs maybe?
-Because you’d have to be pretty mean and pretty silly to think it is ever OK to ride an elephant like that.
+Because you’d have to be pretty mean and pretty dumb to think it is ever OK to ride an elephant like that.
 Anyway, after I gave them all the evil eye and shouted at them, we reached the Bayon and it blew my actual mind.

 And tunnels and stairs and columns that kept appearing as if from nowhere.
 There is so much detail it’s amazing.